-Share repurchases under our Repurchase Program (the "Repurchase Program") could increase the volatility of the trading price of our common stock, could diminish our cash reserves, could occur at non-optimal prices and may not result in the most effective use of our capital.
+Share repurchases under our Repurchase Program could increase the volatility of the trading price of our common stock, could diminish our cash reserves, could occur at non-optimal prices and may not result in the most effective use of our capital.

-In July 2020, our board of directors approved a \$500.0 million increase in the authorized stock repurchase amount under the Repurchase Program and extended the term of the Repurchase Program to February 28, 2022, bringing the aggregate amount authorized to be repurchased to \$3.0 billion.
-As of June 30, 2021, \$921.1 million remained available for future share repurchases under the Repurchase Program.
+As of September 30, 2021, \$812.3 million remained available for future share repurchases under the Repurchase Program.
+In October 2021, our board of directors approved a \$1.25 billion increase in the authorized stock repurchase amount under the Repurchase Program and extended the term of the Repurchase Program to February 28, 2023, bringing the aggregate amount authorized to be repurchased to \$4.25 billion.
 Share repurchases under the Repurchase Program could affect the price of our common stock, increase stock price volatility and diminish our cash reserves.
 In addition, an announcement of the reduction, suspension or termination of the Repurchase Program could result in a decrease in the trading price of our common stock.
 Moreover, our stock price could decline, resulting in repurchases made at non-optimal prices.
 Our failure to repurchase our stock at optimal prices may be perceived by investors as an inefficient use of our cash and cash equivalents, which could result in litigation that may have an adverse effect on our business, operating results and financial condition.
 In addition, while our board of directors carefully considers various alternative uses of our cash and cash equivalents in determining whether to authorize stock repurchases, there can be no assurance that the decision by our board of directors to repurchase stock would result in the most effective uses of our cash and cash equivalents, and there may be alternative uses of our cash and cash equivalents that would be more effective, such as investing in growing our business organically or through acquisitions.